RobinWaves/Leaflet-Challenge/README.md

 ![AdvancedMap](Leaflet-Step-2/images/Bonus-satellite.png)

 The second task plots a second data set to illustrate the relationship between tectonic plates and seismic activity.
 Find the tectonic plate data set here: [Tectonic Plate Boundries](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json).

-You will need to pull in a second data set and visualize it along side your original set of data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-In this step we are going to..

-* Plot a second data set on our map.

-* Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

-* Add layer controls to our map.
+This data is visualized along side the original set of data.
+Three base maps are added for the user to choose from.
+The two different data sets are seperated into overlys that can be selected independently or together.
+Layer controls are then added to the map.
+This map also includes a legend.

 * Leaflet-Step-2
    * images - image for html, and bonus screenshots (3)